virgesmith/inexmo/README.md

     ...
 ```

+Other use cases for overriding:
+- for types that are not known to pybind11 or C++ but you want to make the function's intent clear: e.g.
+`Annotated[pd.Series, "py::object"]` (rather than the uninformative `Any`)
-This is also useful for compound (optional and union) types when you want to access them as a generic python object
+- for compound (optional and union) types when you want to access them as a generic python object
 rather than via the default mapping - which uses the `std::optional` and `std::variant` templates.

+## Troubleshooting

+The generated module source code is written to `module.cpp`.
+Compiler output is redirected to `build.log` in the same
+folder.
+NB build logs are not produced when running via pytest, due to they way it captures output streams.

 ## TODO

-- [ ] default arguments, kwargs and pos-only/kw-only args?
+- [X] default arguments, kwargs and pos-only/kw-only args?
+- [X] `*args` and `**kwargs`
 - [ ] return value policy
 - [ ] customisable location of modules (default seems to work ok)?
-- [ ] control over header file order
+- [ ] better control over header file order?
-- [ ] are modules consistently rebuilding (only) when signature/code/compiler setting change?
+- [ ] are modules consistently rebuilding/reloading (only) when signature/code/compiler setting change?
+- [X] function docstr (supplied as help arg to compile)
+- [ ] come up with a better name!

 ## See also